photoprism/photoprism-docs/docs/setup.md

 ### Step 1: Start a container ###

-Open a terminal and run this command after replacing *~/Pictures* with a directory containing photos you want to browse:
+Open a terminal and run this command after replacing *~/Pictures* with the folder containing your photos:

 ```
 docker run -p 2342:80 -d -v ~/Pictures:/srv/photoprism/photos/originals \